 Mema Byrne BL is a practising barrister with 13 years' experience.
 Mema's areas of expertise include landlord and tenant law, housing, local government law, administrative law and land law.
-Mema is the author of Landlord and Tenant Law- The Commercial Sector (2013) and is an adjudicator and mediator with the Residential Tenancies Board.
+Mema is the author of Landlord and Tenant Law - The Commercial Sector (2013).
 Mema has a wide breath of experience in both the private rented dwelling sector and local government housing sector.

 Sandra Ajuonoma is currently a student of National University of Ireland, Maynooth studying Community Work and Youth Work.
 Originally from Nigeria, she is a naturalised Irish citizen.
 She is currently doing her fieldwork placement with Robert Emmet Community Development Project.